-Total stage 1 and 2 allowances and provisions amounted to USD 517m as of 30 June 2022 and include post-model adjustments (PMA) of USD 155m (31 March 2022: USD 204m; 31 December 2021: USD 224m).
+Total stage 1 and 2 allowances and provisions amounted to USD 507m as of 30 September 2022 and included post-model adjustments (PMA) of USD 151m (30 June 2022: USD 155m; 31 December 2021: USD 224m).

-The PMA represent uncertainty and risk related to substantially heightened geopolitical tensions and the continued COVID-19 pandemic, which cannot be fully and reliably modeled due to a lack of sufficiently supportable data.
+The PMA represent uncertainty and risk related to substantially heightened geopolitical tensions and the continued COVID-19 pandemic, which cannot be fully and reliably modeled, due to a lack of sufficiently supportable data.

-The PMA were reduced during the first and second quarters of 2022 as the application of different and more adverse scenarios and scenario assumptions in UBS's models addressed some of the uncertainties that had been reflected in the PMA in prior periods.
+The PMA were reduced during the second and first quarters of 2022 as the application of different and more adverse scenarios and scenario assumptions in UBS AG's models addressed some of the uncertainties that had been reflected in the PMA in prior periods.